 Make sure to slice the date in half and remove the pit before sharing with your pup or, simply purchase pitted dates which are widely available.

 Date pits can become a choking hazard to dogs if swallowed, especially smaller breeds.
+The same applies to feeding dogs cherries.
+The flesh is perfectly safe but the pits (and stems) can pose a problem with that fruit as well.

 ARE DATES GOOD FOR DOGS?